labgem/microscope-user-doc/docs/content/mage/info.rst

 .. image:: img/editor6.png

-* a - Reactions presented at the top of the field have been manually curated by an annotator.
+* **a:** Reactions presented at the top of the field have been manually curated by an annotator.
-* b - A multiple selection list gives quick access to all curated reactions linked to this gene.
+* **b:** A multiple selection list gives quick access to all curated reactions linked to this gene.
-* c - A search box allows one to quickly access Rhea reactions corresponding to either EC numbers from previous EC number field or a given keyword.
+* **c:** A search box allows one to quickly access Rhea reactions corresponding to either EC numbers from previous EC number field or a given keyword.

 **Search box :**